Nursing Documentation 101

 - Criminal liability – Misdemeanor or felony charges for cases of gross negligence.

 Fortunately, medical malpractice claims have begun to drop since 2001.
-In 2004, the medical practitioners involved, the defendants, won the case 83% of the time.
+In 2004, the medical practitioners involved who were known as the defendants won the case 83% of the time.
 The legal fees can still amount to $18,000 if the case is dropped, to as much as $93,000 even when the case is won (12,13).

 In 2018, there were 8,718 malpractice cases that resulted in payments to injured patients (14).
 Of those events, 310 reports of malpractice suits that resulted in payments related to nursing care.